hydroframe/ospool_parflow/README.md

 overview of OSPool and ask you how you are trying to use it.
 They will also help you with getting started questions.

-The email response after you submit your signup request will have instructions.
+The email response after you submit your signup request will have instructions (please check your Spam folder for a reply).
 It will tell you go to this link [schedule appointment](https://osgfacilitation.setmore.com/?utm_source=email&utm_medium=bookingpage).
 You select "Reseacher Consultation for OSG Access Point" and pick a day and time for your appointment.